Mercedes-Benz ABC (Active Body Control) Bleed Procedure – Rodeo Test

 - Red warning – The control module detected a severe problem.
 Red warnings that stay on the dash -mean the system is not operational.

-Some warnings appear and disappear; this means the system has glitches but has returned to regular operation.
+Some warnings appear and then disappear; this indicates that the system has experienced glitches but has since returned to regular operation.

 Mercedes-Benz model with ABC Suspension